anderson-aristotle/full-stack-project-practice/README.md

 ## Objectives

-By the end of this, developers should be able to:
+By the end of this study, developers should have:

--   Fully develop a project idea.
+-   Developed a full stack project idea.
--   Create user stories
+-   Created user stories.
--   Create and ERD
+-   Created an ERD.
--   Have planned Tables with columns
+-   Planned tables with columns.
--   Have planned routes
+-   Defined routes.
--   Have a wireframe
+-   Sketched a wireframe.

 ## Instructions

 1. Fork and clone this repository.
 1. Change into the new directory.
 1. Create and checkout a new branch, named `response`.
-1. Follow the directions given in [`practice.md`](study.md).
+1. Follow the directions given in [`study.md`](study.md).
 1. When finished, push to your fork and submit a pull request.

 You may wish to refer to [FAQs](https://github.com/ga-wdi-boston/meta/wiki/)